adishavit/argh/README.md

     >> my_app --threshold=42
     42
     ```
-    This will automatically be iterpreted as a named parameter-value pair.
+    This will automatically be interpreted as a named parameter-value pair.

 ### Tips